ffjabbari/lambda-poswertools-demo/README.md

   <img src="imgs/diagram.png" alt="Architecture diagram"/>
 </p>

 This is a simple serverless application built in Typescript and uses Node.js 14 runtime.
+(Now Fred, as you see I am using npm i node@22.0.0 instead ) It consists of an
-It consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four [AWS Lambda](https://aws.amazon.com/lambda/) functions and an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.
+[Amazon API Gateway](https://aws.amazon.com/api-gateway/) backed by four [AWS Lambda](https://aws.amazon.com/lambda/) functions and an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table for storage.